-2. UEB agreed that the normal expectation for T&S satff would be for 15% of their time to be directed towards scholarship, where the definition of scholarship responsibilities were:
+2. UEB agreed that the normal expectation for T and S staff would be for 15% of their time to be directed towards scholarship, where the definition of scholarship responsibilities were:

 3. UEB also agreed that normally there would be no expectation of, or time allocated for, undertaking research.
-T&S role profiles are now aligned with this expectation.
-Departmental workload models should allocate staff on T&S contracts to teaching and scholarship activities only and there shold be no facility to undertake research outside the above parameters.
+T and S role profiles are now aligned with this expectation.
+Departmental workload models should allocate staff on T and S contracts to teaching and scholarship activities only and there should be no facility to undertake research outside the above parameters.

 4. UEB has now further agreed that in line with the expectations of the role outlined within the job description, staff on Grade 6 research contracts are not permitted normally to act as Principal Investigator (PI) on a grant.

-5. Staff on T&S contracts and Grade 6 Research only staff may be permitted to apply for and act as PI on a research fellowship grant where the expectation of the grant includes research independence1.
+5. Staff on T and S contracts and Grade 6 research-only staff may be permitted to apply for and act as PI on a research fellowship grant where the expectation of the grant includes research independence1.

-6. Normally, staff on T&S contracts should only be included on research grants where their specific technical or clinical expertise is required and they are included as a named individual.
+6. Normally, staff on T and S contracts should only be included on research grants where their specific technical or clinical expertise is required and they are included as a named individual.
 Permission must be sought for such activity following the process below.

 8. It is the expectation that for such cases as noted in point 7, a separate fractional fixed term contract or secondment would be put in place for this work.
 This would define, for an agreed time period, the explicit allocation of hours devoted to research.
-This would include a concomitant adjustment to the FTE of the T&S contract, as appropriate.
+This would include a concomitant adjustment to the FTE of the T and S contract, as appropriate.